daniel692a/daniel692a/README.md

-# Hi, my name is Daniel Armas👋
+<h1 style:"text-align: center">Hi there, my name is Daniel Armas👋</h1>

-## I´m currently working on Actosoft💻

-## Focused on React ⚛️ & Angular 👨‍💻
 <!--
 **DanielArmR/DanielArmR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.